-Hamilton’s rule and self-sacrifice
+Hamilton’s rule and the psychology of self-sacrifice

 The general rule is that people are more likely to sacrifice their lives for those they’re more likely to help.
 Offering your own life to help someone, after all, is the highest level of help.
-Who are we more likely to help and why?
+Who are we more likely to help, and why?

 Our family members share most of our genes.
-So, if we’re helping them survive and reproduce we’re indirectly helping our own genes survive and reproduce.
+So, if we’re helping them survive and reproduce, we’re indirectly helping our own genes survive and reproduce.
 Hence, we’re most likely to help those who are related to us.
 The more the genetic relatedness, the greater our help.

 In simple words, you’re more likely to help your father, mother, sister, or brother than your uncle, aunt, or cousin and even less likely to help a random, unrelated stranger.